thephpleague/csv/docs/9.0/reader/tabular-data-reader.md

 <p class="message-notice">full mapper usage was completed in version <code>9.12</code> for <code>Reader</code> and <code>ResultSet</code></code>.</p>
 <p class="message-notice">Added in version <code>9.6.0</code> for <code>ResultSet</code>.</p>
+<p class="message-warning">If the header record contains non-unique string values, a <code>Exception</code> exception is triggered.</p>
+<p class="message-notice">since <code>9.12.0</code> the optional <code>$header</code> is a full mapper</p>

+The argument now links the records column offset to a specific column name.
+In other words this means that the array key which MUST be a positive integer or `0` will correspond to the CSV column offset and its value will represent its header value.

+This means that you can re-arrange the column order as well as removing or adding column to the returned iterator.
+Added column will only contain the `null` value.

 ### value, first and nth